collectionspace/cspace_django_project/README.md

 ```

 NB: Yes, you can, and indeed may have to, run your apps in a virtual environment if you are unable or unwilling to use the system defaults.
 This is covered below.
 Also note that PyCharm can help you resolve module dependencies -- `venv` comes pretty much builtin
 with PyCharm and supports multiple Python interpreters.
-However, this document doesn't cover how to do that, please RTFM.

 (At the moment, there are few version constraints for this project: Python 2.6.8+ and Django 1.5+; requirements.txt
 specifies Django 1.5 or higher, but minor code changes seem to be required to run with Django > 1.8.
 This project has not been tried with Python 3.)